 Charlotte de Lavarene

 Charlotte handles a range of project management activities for the LAM LHA team in Europe, including overseeing LAM LHA partnerships with fellow consultants in the region.
 In addition, Charlotte manages the organization of strategic high-level events for clients and partners, and overseas internal coordination to ensure the trains are moving on time.

 French by birth, but having lived in the US for four years, she understands cross-cultural subtleties and “translates” person to person when duty calls.
 Prior to joining LAM LHA, Charlotte worked for a human resources firm in Paris.
 She has a bachelor’s degree in international business from ISCID, and a master’s degree in human resources from ESCP-EAP.

-Program Analyst, US Practice
+Program Analyst, U.S.

 Vivienne drives a range of project management activities for the LAM LHA team in Washington – including coordinating directly with consulting partners for large-scale initiatives with the US airport community.
 She oversees quality controls for client deliverables, ensuring we under-promise and over-deliver.

 Vivienne was born in the US but grew up in the Philippines.
 Having learned to bridge two cultures from an early age, she enjoys the challenge of facilitating effective communication between far-flung collaborators, or diverse teammates.
 Before joining LAM LHA, Vivienne did a stint in management consulting with Deloitte, as well as communications for various nonprofits.
 She has an MBA from Duke University (where she learned her way around a spreadsheet, and spent a term in Barcelona at ESADE), and a bachelor’s degree in business administration from the University of the Philippines.